monopole/snt/basics/pods.md

 `resources.limits` variables.
 The values assigned to `requests` and `limits` for a container determine that container's _quality of service_ class, aka QoS class.

-In turn, a pod is given a QoS level matching the lowest level assigned to any of its containers.
+A pod is given a QoS level matching the lowest level assigned to any of its containers.

 There are three QoS classes: